-- Individual start on all Special Stages - Minimum of 4 Special Stages per event - Maximum of 8 Special Stages in a one-day event - Maximum of 2400m elevation climbed in one day. (+10% in agreed circumstances). - Minimum of 3 different tracks must be used per event - Individual start times for each Special Stage will be provided by WBDS timing company - An identical Special Stage cannot be raced more than two times during one race except in exceptional circumstances (example: extreme weather)
+- Individual start on all Special Stages - Minimum of 4 Special Stages per event - Maximum total of 8 Special Stages in a one day race & 9 in a two day race. - Maximum of 2400m elevation climbed (pedalled) in a one day race, 3600m in a two day race (+10% in agreed circumstances). - Minimum of 3 different tracks must be used per event - Individual start times for each Special Stage will be provided by WBDS timing company - An identical Special Stage cannot be raced more than two times during one race except in exceptional circumstances (example: extreme weather)